-In order to encourage voter registration, Texas election law provides for County Vote Registrars to designate individuals to assist in the registration of eligible persons to vote.
+In order to encourage voter registration, Texas election law provides for County Voter Registrars to designate individuals to assist in the registration of eligible persons to vote.
 These individuals are appointed as Volunteer Deputy Registrars and operate under State rules and the supervision of the County Voter Registrar.

 To be eligible to serve as a Volunteer Deputy Voter Registrar, you MUST be:

-- at least 18 years of age
+at least 18 years of age

-- a citizen of the United States
+a citizen of the United States

 a resident of Texas

 In addition to the rules above, a Volunteer Deputy Voter Registrar MUST NOT have been:

-- determined by final judgment of a court exercising probate jurisdiction to be totally mentally incapacitated or partially mentally incapacitated without the right to vote.
+determined by final judgment of a court exercising probate jurisdiction to be totally mentally incapacitated or partially mentally incapacitated without the right to vote.

-- finally convicted of a felony or, if a felon, fully discharged of sentence, including any term of incarceration, parole, supervision, completed period of probation, or have been pardoned (Texas Election Code, §13.031(d)).
+finally convicted of a felony or, if a felon, fully discharged of sentence, including any term of incarceration, parole, supervision, completed period of probation, or have been pardoned (Texas Election Code, §13.031(d)).

 finally convicted of a Class A misdemeanor relating to performance-based compensation for voter registration (Texas Election Code, §13.008).

-Volunteer Deputy Voter Registrar appointments made during 2013-2014 expire at the end of 2014.
+Volunteer Deputy Voter Registrar appointments made during 2015-2016 expire at the end of 2016.
 By law, all volunteer registrar appointments expire on Dec.
 31 of even-numbered years.